James Arness in ‘Gunsmoke’.

 - On air: 2012-2017

 Craig Johnson's mystery novels about Walt Longmire came to life in this A&E (and later Netflix) Western crime drama.
-Longmire, the sheriff of Absaroka County in Wyoming, recently faced the death of his wife.
-His daughter and female deputy help him slowly put his life back together.
-A&E canceled the series after just three seasons, but a small-yet-vocal following caused a ruckus, and Netflix picked it up, wrote Cynthia Littleton in Variety.
+After Longmire, the sheriff of Absaroka County in Wyoming, faces the death of his wife, his daughter and deputy help him slowly put his life back together.
+A&E canceled the series after three seasons, but a small-yet-vocal following caused a stir, and Netflix picked it up.

 #6.
 Hell on Wheels